stefceror/chegg-tictactoe/README.md

 - Write more component tests

 ## Modularity and Reusability
-- Reorganize file structure (to make it easier to add the component to other projects)
 - Scope actions to component instance (so there can be more than one per page)
 - Add default store prop (in case importing application doesn't use Redux)
 - Build a slug that includes all of the code required to use the component, so only one file needs to be copied.
+- Make child components for the game board and banner

 ## Code quality/readability/maintainability
 - Add `Immutable.js` to keep from mutating game board